 The membership grew rapidly until the end of 2013 to 90 companies.
-In a first published in 2002 "Map of Wineries" all important member information is included.
+In a first published in 2002 "map of wineries" all important member information is included.
 These cultivate about 300 hectares of vineyards, which is 5% of the South Tyrolean vineyards.
-After self-definition on the FWS website "the members authentically shape the entire production process - from the vine to the glass".
+After self-definition on the FWS website "the members authentically design the entire production process - from the vine to the glass".
 The President is Michael Goëss-Enzenberg, full-time director Peter Robatscher.

 Already since the year 2000 there is an annual wine presentation called "Vinea Tirolensis".
 In 2003, the first joint presentation outside of South Tyrol was held in Rome.
 In 2005, this took place in Merano with 17 VDP wineries from the palatinate as guests.
 At the 8th "Vinea Tirolensis" 8 Austrian companies were members of the association Vinea Wachau Nobilis Districtus as guests present.
 In 2006, an event was held in Munich for the first time Germany carried out.
 Finally, in 2009, the Free Winegrowers of South Tyrol became a member of the European Confederation of Independent Winegrowers CEVI (European Confederation of Independent Winegrowers) through the FIVI National Federation.
 See also below Wine-producing institutions,